 About the San Pedro Tourist Guide Association

 A non-profit organization, The San Pedro Tourist Guide Association represents over 300 members.
 The Tour Guide Association helps the community with projects like kids in action, reef enhancement project and lobbying for guide protection.
-They strong;y believe in helping local communities and protecting the natural environment.
+They strongly believe in helping local communities and protecting the natural environment.

 Tropic Air Travel Note

-As the high season is now upon us, we would like to take this opportunity to remind you of some of our travel proceedures, and a few important issues that may affect your customers.
+As the high season is now upon us, we would like to take this opportunity to remind you of some of our travel procedures, and a few important issues that may affect your customers.
 Please feel free to share this with your staff and guests as you see fit.
 It will help everyone to have a better travel experience on the busiest of days.

 1) On most Saturdays between November 15th and the end of April, and on peak demand days, such as December 26th, the Belize International Airport (PGIA) can become very congested at arrivals, and at security screening areas.
-This can be further exacerbated by other external factors such as international carrier arrival delays, ATC issues and inclement weather.
+This can be further exacerbated by other external factors such as international carrier arrival delays, ATC issues, and inclement weather.

 While Tropic Air will make every effort to ensure a quick and smooth transfer for all your guests, we do suggest that you inform your arriving passengers in advance to expect some congestion issues, especially if their arrivals are affected by the scenarios listed above.
 Please also mention to them that, if their inbound flights are delayed, Tropic will rebook them on the next available flight at no charge.
-For those heading to the southern Belize, this may mean a flight the next day if daylight and lack of runway lighting becomes an issue.
+For those heading to southern Belize, this may mean a flight the next day if daylight and lack of runway lighting becomes an issue.

 For your departing guests, we do encourage them to allow at least three hours to check-in and clear security at the PGIA on peak days.
 They should be aware that most foreign carriers require that all international passengers present themselves at their ticket counter (even if they have checked-in online) at least one hour prior to departure, or the passenger may be denied boarding.

 2) For flights headed to southern Belize: By law, all flights must arrive at their destination no later than 30 minutes after sunset.
 In the event of international carrier arrival delays, we will make every effort to expedite your guest’s immigration processing and their flight’s departure.
-Unfortunately, the 30-minute rule is strictly enforced, and is part of our ISSA approved commitment to safety.
+Unfortunately, the 30-minute rule is strictly enforced and is part of our ISSA approved commitment to safety.

 3) Please have your guests read the “contract of carriage” on their tickets carefully.
 It contains important information on ticket cancellation periods, baggage etc. It can also be found on our website at https://www.tropicair.com/en/book-a-flight/

 4) When a customer is rebooked on the “next available flight”, it is important to note that this does not automatically mean the next flight leaving for a specific destination.
 It means we will book them on the next flight that has available seats.
 On time passengers will be processed first, then the rebooked passengers, with priority given to passengers headed south late in the evening.
-In rare circumstances, this can mean a maximum wait of 2-3 hours.
+In rare circumstances, this can mean a wait time of 2-3 hours.
 We offer all delayed guests the ability to call their resort or hotel, and we do encourage them to stay near the departure gate in the event that their flight is called early.

-5) Cancelling or changing tickets: As stated in our contract of carriage, all cancellation or ticket change requests must be made at least 24 hours prior to departure.
+5) Canceling or changing tickets: As stated in our contract of carriage, all cancellation or ticket change requests must be made at least 24 hours prior to departure.
 Any cancellations or changes made less than 24 hours prior to departure will be subject to change and/or rebooking fees.

 6) Check-in: All domestic flights require check-in at least 30 minutes prior to departure.
-Our international flights require check-in at least one-hour prior.
+Our international flights require check-in at least one hour prior.